September 27, 2016

 The BREADFX Prepaid MasterCard is operated by Payment Card Solutions (UK) Ltd. The card is issued by Wirecard Card Solutions Ltd ("WDCS"), which is authorized by the Financial Conduct Authority to conduct electronic money service activities.

 Pleo is an out-of-the-box business spending solution that offers smart payment cards for employees.
 Pleo offers on-demand prepaid Mastercard virtual cards (for online purchases) and plastic cards (for in-store purchases) connected to a desktop and mobile app for both employees and managers to track and manage all company expenses in real time.

 The plastic Pleo cards can be used for in-store payments, including contactless transactions and they also have a chip-and-PIN pin facility.
 Meanwhile, the virtual Pleo cards can be used to make any work-related online purchases.

-The list of prepaid debit cards is certainly not exhaustive and we invite relevant companies to contact the LTP Team for consideration for further listings.
-Find out more about prepaid cards providers here.
+The list of prepaid debit cards is certainly not exhaustive, and we invite relevant companies to contact the LTP Team for consideration for further listings.
+Find out more about prepaid card providers here.